 Boots made especially for riding come in several different styles.
 Whatever style you choose, any riding boot should have a small tread and a heel that is about 1 inch (2.5cm) to 1 ½ inch high.
 This will help prevent your boot from slipping through the stirrup.
 Boots with thick or heavy treads, like hiking boots or snow boots are unsuitable for riding, although they may be suitable for working in the stable.
 These boots tend to be wide, with a big boxy toe, which means they may get caught on the sides of the stirrup.
 They also have a lot of grip, which is good while you're hiking but will make it harder to slide your foot in and out of the stirrup.

 Western Boot Styles

 Many of the more inexpensive boots are made with either the upper or lowers, or both made of vinyl.
-This may be less comfortable for your feet and may break down faster than a good pair of leather boots (that can be repaired).
+This may be less comfortable for your feet and may break down faster than a good pair of leather boots, which can be repaired.
 They may not breathe like leather, but they are easier to clean up if they get soiled.

 Packers have become very popular and besides looking smart, they’re great for every-day barn wear as well as walking.
 They are sturdy and provide support for riding while not being as cumbersome as some English boots.